ProjectARCeth/autopilot/README.md

 # arc_final

-Final code of project ARC, used to climb the Swiss Klausenpass autonomously with the Teach and Repeat method, including a state estimation,. control and obstacle detection software as well as an VCU interface.
+Final code of project ARC, used to climb the Swiss Klausenpass autonomously with the mainly vision-based Teach and Repeat method, including a state estimation, control and obstacle detection software as well as an VCU interface.

 Tested on Ubuntu 14.04 and utilising the ROS-Framework.

 ## Installation